GenesysCloudBlueprints/enhanced-status-syncing-with-salesforce-service-cloud-voice/blueprint/index.md

 2. In the **StatusSyncManager** class, update the `CHANGE ME` text anywhere a new **SalesforceTargetStatus** class is being created with a valid id from the results in the previous step.
 3. Save the file to Salesforce.

-### Configure the CX Cloud from Genesys and Salesforce Service Cloud Voice package
+### Configure the CX Cloud, Voice for Salesforce Service Cloud package

 1. Go to the **Genesys Cloud for SCV Settings** component in Salesforce.
 2. Select the desired contact center.
-3. Under Enhanced Status Syncing, select the Extension Class of **StatusSyncManager**.
+3. Under Enhanced Status Sync, select the Extension Class of **StatusSyncManager**.
 4. Save the settings.
 5. Refresh the page for the new settings to take effect.